GoogleCloudPlatform/compute-ansible-gluster/README.md

 First you will need to download some credentials and set some environment variables in order to authenticate with GCP.
-Follow [this tutorial](http://docs.ansible.com/ansible/guide_gce.html#credentials) to get your PEM file.
+Follow [this tutorial](http://docs.ansible.com/ansible/guide_gce.html#credentials) to get your JSON credentials file.

-Once you have your PEM file on your local machine set the following environment variables that will be used by Ansible's GCP modules in order to create
+Once you have your JSON credentials file on your local machine set the following environment variables that will be used by Ansible's GCP modules in order to create
 resources:

     export GCE_EMAIL=<your-service-account-email>
     export GCE_PROJECT=<your-project-id>
-    export GCE_PEM_FILE_PATH=<path-to-your-newly-created-pem-file>
+    export GCE_CREDENTIALS_FILE_PATH=<path-to-your-newly-created-pem-file>

 You will also need to ensure that you have your local machine's SSH key uploaded to your project's metadata.
 For more information read our guide on [adding and removing SSH keys](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys?hl=en).